ljfranklin/k8s-pi/README.md

 The ingress-controller sees that the target hostname of the request matches an Ingress resource whose target service is the `homepage` service.
 This match causes the controller to forward the traffic to one of the `homepage` pods.
-If no matching Ingress resource was found, the nginx-ingress-controller would use its default backend to return a 404.

 #### Generating TLS certificates